peterdee/pdf-converter/api-interface/README.md

 If any change was made to [`index.proto`](./grpc/index.proto) file, [`index_grpc.pb.go`](./grpc/index_grpc.pb.go) and [`index.pb.go`](./grpc/index.pb.go) files should be regenerated to reflect all of the changes made to `index.proto` (these files shuold not be changed manually)

-Install all of the necessary dependencies for `.proto` compilation:
+Install all of the necessary dependencies for `.proto` file compilation:

 ```shell script
 # Protocol Buffer compiler